By: Dr. Kathleen Regan, ND

 • Females were more likely than males to report consuming fruits and vegetables five or more times per day (34.7%, 22.3%).

-Obviously, there is hopeful room for improvement using diet as an intervention for mental health and wellness.
-But first, why are fruits and vegetables so important?
+There is significant room for improvement when using diet for mental health and wellness.
+Research shows that increased fruit and vegetable consumption is key to improving mental well-being.
+But why are fruits and vegetables so important?

-• 1 Serving = 1 cup of raw loosely packed vegetable/fruit, ½ cup of cooked or steamed vegetable, 1 medium ball of fruit
+• 1 serving = 1 cup of raw, loosely packed fruits or vegetables, ½ cup of cooked or steamed vegetables, or 1 medium-sized piece of fruit.

-• Prepare, prepare, prepare.
-Keep your fridge stocked with seasonal, delicious fruit and vegetables and dips or spices to enhance flavour.
+• Prepare, prepare, prepare!
+Keep your fridge stocked with seasonal, delicious fruits and vegetables.
+Add dips or spices to enhance flavour and make it easier to stick to healthy habits.

 References: